modflowpy/flopy/DEVELOPER.md

     jupyter notebook

 Like the scripts and tutorials, each notebook is configured to create and (attempt to) dispose of its own isolated temporary workspace.
 (On Windows, Python's `TemporaryDirectory` can raise permissions errors, so cleanup is trapped with `try/except`.)

+### Editing or developing example Notebooks
+Submissions of high-quality Jupyter Notebook examples that demonstrate the use of Flopy are encouraged, as are edits to existing Notebook examples to improve the code quality and clarity of presentation.
+A few notes on contributing to Notebook examples:

+* Notebook examples are housed in their native Jupyter format in `.docs/Notebooks`, and then rendered into html by [nbsphinx](https://github.com/spatialaudio/nbsphinx) when the [online documentation](https://flopy.readthedocs.io/en/latest/) is built.
+* Only Notebook input should committed; `nbsphinx` executes the Notebooks as part of the documentation build, to get the output that will be rendered in the documentation.
+* Notebook output can be stripped automatically from Git commits by executing this shell command within the Flopy repository:

+    ```shell
+    git config filter.strip-notebook-output.clean 'jupyter nbconvert --ClearOutputPreprocessor. enabled=True --to=notebook --stdin --stdout --log-level=ERROR'
+    ```
+    which adds a `"strip-notebook-output"` filter to `.git/config`.
+A reference to this filter is already included in the `.gitattributes` file, which triggers its application on commits.
+* Notebook output can be stripped manually for a given notebook or a batch of notebooks (using wildcards), with:
+    ```shell
+    jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace .docs/Notebooks/*.ipynb
+    ```
+#### Adding a new Notebook to the documenation
+* Notebooks must be included in the documentation to be rendered.
+Most Notebooks are referenced in the `.docs/notebooks.rst` file that sets up the [Examples Gallery](https://flopy.readthedocs.io/en/latest/notebooks.html).
+* Thumbnails for the [Examples Gallery](https://flopy.readthedocs.io/en/latest/notebooks.html) are generated automatically from the Notebook header (typically the first line, begining with a single '#'), and by default, the last plot generated.
+* Thumbnails can be customized to use any plot in the Notebook or an external image, as described [here](https://nbsphinx.readthedocs.io/en/0.9.1/subdir/gallery.html).

 ## Tests